5 min read

 IDS Mac/IDS ExcelMac : IDS for Excel on Mac

-SystemRDL : Its and industry standard created by Accellera for only register information about IP and SoC.
-This standard is going thru and upgrade.
+SystemRDL: It’s an industry standard created by Accellera for only registering information about IP and SoC.
+This standard is going through an upgrade.

-RALF : This is a register standard created by Synopsys.
-It has a Tcl – based Syntax.
+RALF: This is a register standard created by Synopsys.
+It has a Tcl – Tcl-based syntax.

-XML : eXtensible Markup language.
+XML: eXtensible Markup language.
 It’s an extensible format for storing arbitrary information in ASCII text format.
-It is typically used behind the scenes by the tools and not meant for direct edit by the user.
+It is typically used behind the scenes by the tools and not meant for direct editing by the user.